nod-ai/pytorch/ZoomNotes.md

 The unimplemented operator log should not be considered exhaustive as additional operator failures may occur once the offending operator is implemented.
 This is just meant to be a tool to drive development.

+# HIPBlasLt

+This is temporarily disabled via the macro `DISABLE_HIPBLASLT` in `ZoomContextLight.h`, we can reenable it by undef'ing that macro.
+This means that right now `scaledgemm` and `intmm` dont work, but we can implement hipblas versions of them and/or just enable hipblaslt.

 TODO List:

 - Impl kernels and functionality